 Most aftermarket manufacturers sell their headlights at low prices.
 This attracts a lot of buyers.
 We don't recommend giving into the temptation to buy aftermarket headlights just to save a few bucks, though.

 Aftermarket headlights usually cost more money than OEM headlights in the long run.
 It's because aftermarket headlights don't last as long as OEM ones.
 If they fail, it's likely that you have to buy a whole new headlight assembly.
 Aftermarket headlights rarely come under warranty, while OEM ones do.
 OEM headlights are cheaper when you factor in longevity.
 (More about aftermarket parts in this article.)

 Why are OEM headlights so expensive upfront, though?
 Two reasons:

-- Quality: High quality materials cost a lot of money.
+- Quality: High-quality materials cost a lot of money.
 You get what you pay for.

 - Markups: Toyota dealerships have a habit of marking up the prices for OEM parts by at least 30%.